malta895/pokedex/README.md

 go test -tags=integration ./. -run TestIntegration
 ```

-The above command will run the integration tests, along with the unit tests.
+The above command will enable the build of integration tests, and run them.

 A GitHub Actions workflow is provided to run the tests on every push to the repository.
 Additionally, a manual workflow is provided to run the integration tests.

-The workflow run tests on Linux, Windows and MacOS.
+The workflows run tests on Linux, Windows and MacOS.

 ## Usage